Head-Specific Intervention Can Induce Misaligned AI Coordination in Large Language Models

-Abstract: Robust alignment guardrails for large language models are becoming increasingly important with their widespread application.
-In contrast to previous studies, we demonstrate that inference-time activation interventions can bypass safety alignments and effectively steer model generations towards harmful AI coordination for Llama 2.
-Our method applies fine-grained interventions at specific model subcomponents, particularly attention heads, using a simple binary choice probing strategy.
-These interventions then generalise to the open-ended generation setting effectively circumventing safety guardrails.
-We show that probing single attention heads is more effective than intervening on full layers and intervening on only four attention heads is comparable to supervised fine-tuning.
+Abstract: Robust alignment guardrails for large language models (LLMs) are becoming increasingly important with their widespread application.
+In contrast to previous studies, we demonstrate that inference-time activation interventions can bypass safety alignments and effectively steer model generations towards harmful AI coordination.
+Our method applies fine-grained interventions at specific attention heads, which we identify by probing each head in a simple binary choice task.
+We then show that interventions on these heads generalise to the open-ended generation setting, effectively circumventing safety guardrails.
+We demonstrate that intervening on a few attention heads is more effective than intervening on full layers or supervised fine-tuning.
 We further show that only a few example completions are needed to compute effective steering directions, which is an advantage over classical fine-tuning.
-Our findings highlight the shortcomings of current alignment techniques.
-In addition, our results suggest that, at the attention head level, activations encode fine-grained linearly separable behaviors.
+We also demonstrate applying interventions in the negative direction can prevent a common jailbreak attack.
+Our results suggest that, at the attention head level, activations encode fine-grained linearly separable behaviours.
 Practically, the approach offers a straightforward methodology to steer large language model behaviour, which could be extended to diverse domains beyond safety requiring fine-grained control over the model output.

 Submission Length: Regular submission (no more than 12 pages of main content)